 By Scott Powers

-CHICAGO -- Here’s a quick look at the Chicago Blackhawks’ 2-1 win over the Minnesota Wild in Game 5 of their Western Conference second-round series at the United Center on Sunday.
+CHICAGO -- Here’s a quick look at the Chicago Blackhawks' 2-1 overtime win over the Minnesota Wild at the United Center on Tuesday in Game 1 of the Western Conference quarterfinals.